noorcs39/Noor_LLM/README.md

      - Includes scripts for training and evaluation.
      - Easily extensible for other datasets and transformer models.
    - [GitHub Link](https://github.com/noorcs39/Text-Classification-with-Transformers)  <!-- Replace with actual link once created -->

+3. **Simple Prompts Practices**
+   - I have performed various practices, this is one of them.
+   - [GitHub Link](https://github.com/noorcs39/Noor_Prompt_Practice)  <!-- Replace with actual link once created -->